 More guidance on shooting and COVID 19 is available here (PDF) >

-Become a GWCT Accredited Game Shot
+Get your certificate - become a GWCT Accredited Game Shot today

 Take our online multiple-choice assessment and test your knowledge on shooting and conservation.
 The test is FREE to take.
 Get your GWCT Accredited Game Shot certificate today!

-Take Test FREE >
+Take Free Test >